Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 5. Start X Server and make the ubuntu use X Server for display:

     ```console
-    //Start the X Server, press Enter to come to the command line
+    //Start the X Server, press Enter to come back to the command line
     $ sudo /usr/bin/X :0 &

     //Check if Xorg process is running